In Studying Sick Fish, Scientists Trace History Of Fevers

 "The two mechanisms rely on the same set of initial molecules, which is really fascinating and unexpected," says Vanderplasschen, because the ancestors of fish and humans split off from each other more than 400 million years ago.

-That means that fevers probably originated back when all animals had a fish-like inability to generate their own heat, says Vanderplasschen.
+That means that fevers probably originated back when all animals had a fishlike inability to generate their own heat, says Vanderplasschen.

 "Fever is not something bad," says Vanderplasschen.
 Instead, he says, it's an ancient and beautiful survival mechanism.